 Over two years, 255 targeted attacks against American organizations got added to the cybercrime statistics.
-The US number is bigger than anywhere else in the world.
+And if you know over 140.000 are sent every minute, you can’t help it but feel uneasy.
+After all, the US number is bigger than any other in the world.

 The main reason for these attacks is intelligence gathering.
 Hackers want to get their hands on valuable information like secret documents, databases, bank accounts, and whatever they can exploit for money.

 Many times these hackers are sponsored by governments.
 After all, why sending spies abroad, when you can get the same information from the safety of your desk?

 We spend so much time playing with our phones.
 Guess what, they are a hacker’s favorite target!

 11. Statistics on hacking show 1 in 36 mobile phones had high-risk apps in 2018.

 - The number of mobile ransomware infections increased by 33% in 2018.

 - Symantec blocked an average of 10,573 malicious apps every day in 2018.

 - 63% of all mobile ransomware infections are in the US.